-You can purchase an exfoliating scrub at any store but I like to DIY as much as I can so I use this exfoliating scrub I made myself.
-You will need brown sugar, oatmeal or sea salt (I use brown sugar), almond oil, olive oil & vitamin E oil and airtight mason jar.
+You can buy an exfoliating scrub at any store but I like to DIY as much as I can so I use this exfoliating scrub I made myself.

 DIY Exfoliating Scrub Recipe

-- Pour a ½ cup of brown sugar into a bowl then add ¼ cup each of almond oil and olive oil.
-Mix thoroughly.
+- Add the brown sugar into a bowl then add the sweet almond oil and olive oil.

 - Pour into the mason jar and store in a cool, dry, place.